mozilla/uniffi-rs/docs/manual/src/python/setup.md

 Then you must create a setup.py file.
 This file will include the command to generate python .py bindings, link .dll and then build to pipy.
 Requires python version greater than 3.6.

-The full example is avaible at this [address](https://github.com/gogo2464/minimal-uniffi-rs-setuptools-python-example/tree/master).
-In order to reproduce the issue, let's see some points about the
+The full example is available at this [address](https://github.com/mozilla/uniffi-rs/tree/main/examples/uniffi-rust-to-python-library/src/setup.py).
+In order to reproduce the issue, let's see some points about the setup.py file.

 # Create setup.py file.